 Of course, you will pay a fee to set up the installment plan ($149 or $225, depending on whether you apply online or by mail, phone or at an IRS office), interest and late penalties.
 The setup fee drops to $31 or $107 if you have the payments deducted from your bank account.
-Taxpayers whose income meets the Department of Health and Human Services’ poverty guidelines may be able to qualify for a reduced setup fee ranging from $31 to $43.
+Taxpayers whose income meets the Department of Health and Human Services’ poverty guidelines may be able to qualify for having the setup fee waived.

 The costs don’t stop there.
-Even if you have an installment plan, you still must pay a late penalty of 0.25 percent per month until the debt is paid in full.
+Even if you have an installment plan, you still must pay a late penalty of 0.25% per month until the debt is paid in full.

 Interest, compounded daily, must also be factored in.
-The interest rate, which equals the federal short-term rate plus 3 percent, is set quarterly.
+The interest rate, which equals the federal short-term rate plus 3%, is set quarterly.

 Some – including the IRS – tout using credit cards to make tax payments as a way to earn rewards, such as frequent flyer miles or cash back.
-However, card issuers typically award rewards worth 1 percent of your spending, while the third-party convenience fee could top 2 percent.
+However, card issuers typically award rewards worth 1% of your spending, while the third-party convenience fee could be nearly 2%.

 “Taxpayers would likely be paying more to the third party than they would get back for redeeming points,” says Michael Rozbruch, founder of Michael Rozbruch’s Tax and Business Solutions Academy.

-Another thing to take into consideration: An IRS installment agreement won’t impact your credit, while paying by credit card would increase your debt load.
-That would impact your credit utilization ratio, which could lower your score, leaving you with increased interest rates and a reduced credit line, Foster says.
+Another thing to take into consideration: An IRS installment agreement won’t affect your credit, while paying by credit card would increase your debt load.
+The latter could increase your credit utilization ratio, which lowers your score, leaving you with increased interest rates and a reduced credit line, Foster says.

 Ideally, you should have enough money withheld from your earnings throughout the year so you don’t have to scramble for cash on tax day, says Brolin.
 But if your savings won’t cover the taxes you owe, you have to determine which form of payment will cost you the least.